tgfrerer/island/plan.md

       api-specific ids. this happens between command recording and command processing, in a method called `renderer_acquire_backend_resources`.

+    * we could abstract resources further, resources are stored internally in one large array, and resource handles effectively consist of a 32 bit offset into this array, plus a 32 bit header (msb) which indicates the type of the object, and some access information.

 ----------------------------------------------------------------------

 # WHO OWNS RESOURCES